 Berkeley Lab senior leadership released Labwide statements on June 1, 2020 and June 10, 2020 about the tragic and horrifying killing of George Floyd and the suffering in our communities–-both locally and nationwide.
+More recently, our Laboratory Director, Mike Witherell, released a statement on March 17, 2021 condemning anti-Asian discrimination and violence.
 Berkeley Lab unequivocally rejects and condemns any and all forms of racism and racial injustice.
 We stand firm in our commitment to creating a laboratory environment where all of our colleagues feel welcomed, respected, and valued.

 As a Lab community, we aim to identify changes and take action to advance racial equity within our own institution, including removing barriers to fair treatment, access, opportunity, and advancement.
 We commit to adhering to the Lab's policies for non-discrimination, non-harassment, and non-retaliation, including equitable and consistent application of these policies across our organization.